FreeKernelJS/freekerneljs-basic-app-md/README.md

 # freekerneljs-basic-app-md

-A basic application template to be used with [FreeKernelJS](https://github.com/FreeKernelJS/generator-freekerneljs).
+A basic application template to be used with [FreeKernelJS Generator](https://github.com/FreeKernelJS/generator-freekerneljs).
 This template uses AngularJS as the MVC framework, combined with Angular Material to provide the UI design.
 It can be used as a starting point and basis to develop your own application.